open/close all folders

-- Manipulative Bitch: She tries.
+- Manipulative Bastard: She tries.
 Dear lord, she tries.

 - Meaningful Name: "Kuroki" can literally mean "black mood".
-It sums up the character pretty well…
+It sums up her character pretty well.

 - Nerds Are Virgins: Several storylines are about Tomoko's lack of experience and sexual frustration.